 We operate in a highly regulated environment and are subject to capital requirements, which may limit distributions to our company from its subsidiaries.
-Distributions from our broker-dealer subsidiaries are subject to net capital rules.
+Distributions from our broker-dealer are subject to net capital rules.
 A broker-dealer that fails to comply with the SEC's Uniform Net Capital Rule (Rule 15c3-1) may be subject to disciplinary actions by the SEC and self-regulatory organizations, such as FINRA, including censures, fines, suspension, or expulsion.
 Stifel has chosen to calculate its net capital under the alternative method, which prescribes that their net capital shall not be less than the greater of \$1.0 million or two percent of aggregate debit balances (primarily receivables from customers) computed in accordance with the SEC's Customer Protection Rule (Rule 15c3-3).
-Our other broker-dealer subsidiaries calculate their net capital under the aggregate indebtedness method, whereby their aggregate indebtedness may not be greater than fifteen times their net capital (as defined).

-At June 30, 2015, we had net capital of \$264.6 million, which was 42.6% of aggregate debit items and \$252.2 million in excess of our minimum required net capital.
+At June 30, 2016, we had net capital of \$268.3 million, which was 16.8% of aggregate debit items and \$236.4 million in excess of our minimum required net capital.